Be still, and know that I am God. I will be exalted among the nations. Psalm 46:10

 nor the ear filled with hearing.

 9 That which has been is that which shall be,

 and that which has been done is that which shall be done,

 and there is no new thing under the sun.

-10 Is there a thing of which it may be said, “Look, this is new?”
+10 Is there anything of which it may be said, “Look, this is new?”

 It has been long ago, in the ages which were before us.

-neither shall there be any memory of the latter that are to come,
+nor shall there be any memory of the latter that is to come,

 among those that shall come after.